-- 1. Every code file you submit must contain a comment at the top giving your name, the course number, and the assignment number. - 2.
-If your work is based on someone else's work, you must cite them at the top of the file and describe what parts of the code are theirs. - 3.
+- 1. Every code file you submit must contain a comment at the top giving the name of the file, your name, the course number, and the assignment number. - 2.
+If your work is based on someone else's work, you must cite them at the top of the file and describe what part(s) of the code are theirs. - 3.
 If you have started from a file that you obtained from someone else and it contains authorship/copyright information, you must leave that information in place. - 4.
-If you have any questions about the proper way to cite your sources, ask, don't just guess.
+If you have any doubts about the proper way to cite your sources, ask, don't just guess.
+Stay out of trouble.